marle3003/mokapi/README.md

     <a href="https://mokapi.io/docs/guides/get-started/welcome">Documentation</a>
 </p>

-**Mokapi** is an open-source tool that allows developers to create and test API designs before actually building them.
+**Mokapi** is an open-source tool that allows Agile, DevOps and Continuous Deployment teams to create and test API designs before actually building them.

 With Mokapi you can quickly and easily test various scenarios, such as delayed or failed responses without